 People confront feelings of emptiness in life for many reasons.
-For example, the loss of a loved one—whether to death or separation—may leave one feeling a kind of emptiness in the absence of a person who may have provided purpose and structure to life.
+For example, the loss of a loved one—whether to death or separation—may leave one feeling empty in the absence of a person who may have provided purpose and structure to life.
 A sudden change in life circumstances may also produce such feelings.

 A common symptom of emptiness is the feeling that life lacks meaning.
 Viktor Frankl recognized the human need for finding meaning in life, even during hardship, during the years he spent in Nazi concentration camps.
 As a result, he developed his own form of therapy to help people find meaning in every aspect of life, naming it logotherapy, which comes from the Greek word logos (meaning).

-A few conditions list emptiness as a symptom, and some conditions in the Diagnostic and Statistical Manual (DSM) that list emptiness as a criterion for diagnosis:
+A few conditions list emptiness as a symptom, and some conditions in the Diagnostic and Statistical Manual (DSM) list emptiness as a criterion for diagnosis:

-- Borderline personality: Chronic feelings of emptiness are associated with impulsivity, an unstable sense of self, and suicidal ideation.
+- Borderline personality (BPD): Chronic feelings of emptiness are associated with impulsivity, an unstable sense of self, hopelessness, loneliness, and suicidal ideation.
 In BPD, feelings of emptiness are less associated with boredom.

 - Alcohol and drug addiction: People may attempt to alleviate feelings of emptiness and depression by self-medicating.
 The lack of availability of an addictive substance or attempts to quit using can also produce feelings of emptiness.